woocommerce/woocommerce/readme.txt

 * Tweak - Recent order table on my account is responsive.
 * Tweak - Drop WC tables in wpmu_drop_tables (for multisite).
 * Tweak - Removed quantity increment/decrement buttons.
+* Tweak - Moved 'Proceed to checkout' button on cart to beneath totals.
+* Tweak - Improved 'responsiveness' of product data tabs on add/edit product screen.
 * Dev - Made template debug mode set WC_TEMPLATE_DEBUG_MODE constant and remove all overrides for all template loading functions.
 * Dev - Switched to .scss from .less for all styles.
+* Dev - Included bourbon for scss mixins.
 * Localisation - Add Ukrainian currency and symbol.

 = 2.2.5 - 07/10/2014 =